evanshortiss/yr.no-forecast/README.md

 ## Usage
-Use the ```getWeather(queryParams, [version])``` function to get a LocationForecast object, where `version` represents the version of the "locationforecast" service to use.
-1.9 is the default.
+Use the ```getWeather(queryParams)``` function to get a LocationForecast object by calling the "locationforecast" API.

-This object has functions that take a callback as parameter and are detailed in the example below.
+Here's an example:

 ```js
 const yrno = require('yr.no-forecast')({